okneniz/cliche/Readme.md

 For example `x` equal `(?#123)x` and stored the same.

-This way scanning few explessions sometimes is equal to scan one.
+This way scanning few expressions sometimes is equal to scan one.

 You can see more examples [here](https://github.com/okneniz/cliche/blob/master/compaction_test.go).